For Y3 - 10 gifted kids keen to explore their passions with like minds

 It’s important to know that being gifted isn’t equivalent to being good at something or having a strong interest in something.
 Giftedness is a neurodiversity that means gifted kids’ brains are wired differently.
 Some kids may have had the support and opportunity to turn their gifts into talents, but many won’t.

-Because of that, we suggest that, in nominating students, you look for those with strong gifted qualities and traits (including curiosity, emotional intensity, aysynchronous development), rather than those who excel in particular subject areas per se.
+Because of that, we suggest that, in nominating students, you look for students with strong gifted qualities and traits (including curiosity, emotional intensity, aysynchronous development), rather than focusing on high achievement in a particular subject area.
 MindPlus is not a subject-based enrichment programme, but an opportunity for neurodiverse kids to explore their interests - as unique and out-there as they may be!.

 How do we talk to parents about this opportunity?